Machu Picchu Travel Guide

 What NOT to Bring to Machu Picchu

-Camera tripods, selfie sticks, and drones are not allowed inside Machu Picchu.
+Camera tripods, selfie sticks, walking sticks, hiking poles and drones are not allowed inside Machu Picchu.

 Luggage and large backpacks are not allowed.
 Many hotels offer complimentary luggage storage.
 There are also storage lockers at the entrance of Machu Picchu.